Flag of Argentina: Pledge to the Flag

 As Flag Day is celebrated on June 20, the following pledge is recited to students nationwide on this day by their respective school principals or grade level advisers.
 In large towns where students are gathered en masse, the pledge is taken by the local town or city executive, preceded by words of advice and honor to the memory of its creator, Manuel Belgrano, using the following or similar formulas:

-Variant 1
+Traditional Pledge

 Versions of this include references to Belgrano and to all who fought for the country during the Argentine War of Independence and other wars that followed.